inferno986return/python-pcep/Practice-Test.md

 C. `2None`
 **D. `2`**

 The output is `2`, so I got this one correct!
-This is a simple recurvise function.
+This is a simple recursive function.

 ### Question 14: Take a look at the snippet and choose the true statement.